Find a Specialist Near You

-Amyloid cardiomyopathy (AC) is caused by deposits of amyloids (protein fragments) in heart tissue.
-These deposits may cluster together and make it difficult for electrical signals to move through the heart.
-This can lead to abnormal beating of the heartbeats, known as arrhythmia and faulty heart signals, or heart block.
+In addition, these deposits can cluster together and make it difficult for electrical signals to move through your heart.
+This can lead to abnormal heartbeats, known as arrhythmia, and faulty heart signals, also called heart block.

 - Swelling (edema) in the ankles, legs or abdomen